-Yellow sage is widely grown as a flowering accent shrub on slopes, in parkways and as clipped hedges in both residential and commercial landscapes.
-The grow very quickly and are adapted to many soil types, full sun and watering schedules.
-While highly drought adapted, some leaves will drop during extreme moisture stress, but they quickly regrow when water becomes available.
-They are among the most trouble-free and long flowering plants well suited to many planting palettes.
-Some of the popular cultivars that can be found in nurseries include: L. ‘Cream Carpet’ is a low spreading cultivar with light yellow flowers, L. ‘Feston Rose’ is a large and robust shrub selection good for hedges and background areas that produces pink and yellow flowers, and L. ‘Radiation’ that is a large shrub form with intense red and orange flowers.
+It grows very quickly and are adapted to many soil types, full sun and watering schedules.
+While drought adapted, some leaves will drop during extreme moisture stress, but they regrow when water becomes available.
+Some of the cultivars that can are found in nurseries include: L. ‘Cream Carpet’ is a low spreading cultivar with light yellow flowers, L. ‘Feston Rose’ is a large and robust shrub selection good for hedges and background areas that produces pink and yellow flowers, and L. ‘Radiation’ that is a large shrub form with intense red and orange flowers.